Structural Requirements of Good Government

 Protection against excessively unpopular governance

-If the Premier, or the Legislature, is of the opinion that the other party is acting in an excessively unpopular style, either the Premier or the Legislature may enact an additional general election for both the Premier and the Members of the Legislature.
+If the Premier, or the Legislature, is of the opinion that the other party is acting in an excessively unpopular style, either the Premier or the Legislature may enact an additional general election.
+This election will be for both the Premier and the Members of the Legislature.

 Having both parties subject to this election is to prevent corrupt and opportunistic abuse of this action by the enactor without any possible personal political adverse consequence.